-Empaths and Narcissists Defined
+Empaths And Narcissists Defined

 The term “Empaths” refers to people who are highly sensitive to the needs and emotions of others.
-They put others needs before their own, and are motivated by an intrinsic desire to help and heal humanity.
+They put others’ needs before their own, and are motivated by an intrinsic desire to help and heal humanity.

 The term “Narcissists” refers to people who have a grandiose sense of self.
-They put their needs first, and are motivated by their own self-interest and ego-driven desires.
+They put their needs first and are motivated by their own self-interest and ego-driven desires.

 Narcissists are not born but made out of certain difficult circumstances that they faced during their childhood or youth.
 Their emotions were not reciprocated ideally in their early years and hence they grow up with a lot of emotional pain and instability.